webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 6. Green - (+) circuit power on
 7. White/Brown [-] Throw A - switch 1
 8. Brown - (+) Switch Power

+### Stationary

+- Compass light: off
+- Deck Wash Pump - Foredeck: off
+- Nav Light Aft: off
+- Nav Light Fwd: off
+- Steaming Light: off
+- Tri-Sail Light: off

+### Underway

+- Anchor light - aft: off
+- Anchor light - mast: off
+- Deck Lights: off timer(on:5 if on:120)
+- Deck Wash Pump - Foredeck: off timer(on:300 if on:120)
+- Freshwater Pump - Domestic: off timer(on:300 if on:120)
+- Locker lights: on
+- Stern Spotlights: off timer(on:10 if on:120)

+### Day

+- Anchor light - aft: off
+- Anchor light - mast: off
+- Backlight zone: on
+- Compass Light: off
+- Deck Lights: off timer(on:5 if on:120)
+- Locker lights: on
+- Nav Light Aft: off
+- Nav Light Fwd: off
+- Steaming Light: off
+- Stern Spotlights: off
+- Tri-Sail Light: off
+- Deck Wash Pump - Foredeck: off timer(on:300 if on:120)
+- Freshwater Pump - Domestic: off timer(on:300 if on:120)

+### Night

+- Floor lights - red: on(5%)
+- Backlight zone: on(10%)
+- Locker lights: off(on:120m if on:30min)